If any of these participants sound like you or someone you know, please contact us!Contact Us

 Sharing information on this website is not a requirement of UDN participation.
 Only descriptions about participants who give explicit consent will appear here.

-A change in this gene was identified in a female, age 49 with muscle weakness, balance problems, clumsiness, muscle twitching (fasciculations) and cramps, abnormal heart rhythm (second-degree AV block), episodes of high potassium (hyperkalemia), restrictive lung disease, double vision (diplopia), and seizures (read full description).
+A change in the KCND3 gene was identified in a female, age 49, with muscle weakness, balance problems, clumsiness, muscle twitching (fasciculations) and cramps, abnormal heart rhythm (second-degree AV block), episodes of high potassium (hyperkalemia), restrictive lung disease, double vision (diplopia), and seizures (read full description).

 Nov 21, 2016